Skip to contents

 index

-An R object with the same length of x representing the index of a time series.
+An atomic vector with the same length as x representing the index of a time series.

 fill_na_tips

-(optional) a logical value indicating if the function must fill remaining NA values with the closest non-missing data point.
+(optional) A logical flag indicating if the function must fill remaining NA values with the closest non-missing data point.
 Learn more about it in the Details section (default: TRUE).

 week_start

-(optional) an integer number indicating the day on which the week starts (1 for Monday and 7 for Sunday) (default: 1).
+(optional) An integer indicating the day on which the week starts (1 for Monday and 7 for Sunday) (default: 1).

 intp